Yeedi has been busy with new product releases, and we’ll look at one of its latest – the Mop Station.

 I hoped the Yeedi Mop Station would have the multi-map saving feature, but Yeedi hasn’t released the update.

 It can only save one map; consumers must do mapping runs repeatedly to move this robot on different levels.

 Selective Room Cleaning

 Once the map is saved, selective room cleaning will be available for consumers.

 You can access this by tapping on the “area” tab in the primary interface and tapping on the room to clean.

 The robot then vacuums that area and returns to the base station to recharge.

 Another benefit of the map-saving feature is it unlocks containment, and for the Mop Station – it’s the “virtual boundary.”

-This functions like no-go zones in other brands where consumers can draw boxes around the mop that block the robot from going into them.
+This functions like no-go zones in other brands where consumers can draw boxes around the mop that block the robot from entering them.

 Unfortunately, the Yeedi app doesn’t have the invisible wall feature, so there’s no way of blocking diagonal areas.